Ships hit by U-boats

 On 13 March 1941, the Treverrack was lying alongside the Athene in the Clyde.
 A bomb from a German aircraft hit her and both ships were damaged.

-At 18.35 hours on 9 Jun, 1941, the Trevarrack (Master William Hanbly Freeman), dispersed on 5 June from convoy OB-329 in 51°48N/20°48W, was hit underneath the bridge by one G7e torpedo from U-101 and sank southwest of Cape Clear.
+At 18.35 hours on 9 June 1941 the unescorted Trevarrack (Master William Hambly Freeman), dispersed on 5 June from convoy OB-329 in 51°48N/20°48W, was hit on the starboard side underneath the bridge by one G7e torpedo from U-101 and sank by the bow in less than three minutes after a boiler explosion about 600 miles east of St. John’s, Newfoundland.
 The U-boat had spotted the ship coming out of fog at 17.10 hours and reported seeing three lifeboats after the sinking.
-However, the master, 37 crew members and seven passengers were lost.
+However, the master, 36 crew members and seven gunners were lost.

 If you can help us with any additional information on this vessel then please contact us.